Arizona New Construction

 • Cracked or broken roof tiles installed anyway

-Roof defects are among the most expensive issues to correct post-closing.
+Impact… roof defects are among the most expensive issues to correct after closing day.

 Stucco and Exterior Failures